How an integrated identity solution tightened aviation and maritime security in Australia

 Many ASIC/MSIC issuing bodies don’t own bricks and mortar outlets.
 Australia Post, on the other hand, have a very wide network Post Offices nationwide.
 90 per cent of MISC and ASIC applicants in metropolitan areas live within 7.5km of a Post Office.

-“We have valuable data insights into locations with the highest demand for this service in the past,” explained Christian Seely, Australia Post’s Head of Emerging Identity Services.
+“We have valuable data insights into locations with the highest demand for this service in the past,” explained Christian Seely, Australia Post’s Head of Growth Markets, Identity Services.
 “And in this case most of these Post Offices would have to be close to airports.”

 “So we worked with Veritas to determine which and how many Post Offices would offer an in-person identity verification service based on these data insights.”